IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The fact that religions can be so shamelessly dishonest, so contemptuous of the intelligence of their adherents, and still flourish does not speak very well for the tough-mindedness of the believers.
 But it does indicate, if a demonstration were needed, that near the core of the religious experience is something remarkably resistant to rational inquiry.”

->“In many cultures, the customary answer is that a God or Gods created the Universe out of nothing.
+>“If the general picture, however, of a Big Bang followed by an expanding Universe is correct, what happened before that?
+Was the Universe devoid of all matter and then the matter suddenly somehow created?
+How did that happen?
+In many cultures, the customary answer is that a God or Gods created the Universe out of nothing.
 But if we wish to pursue this question courageously, we must of course ask the next question: where did God come from?
 If we decide that this is an unanswerable question, why not save a step and conclude that the origin of the Universe is an unanswerable question?
 Or, if we say that God always existed, why not save a step, and conclude that the Universe always existed?
 That there's no need for a creation, it was always here.
-These are not easy questions.
-Cosmology brings us face to face with the deepest mysteries, questions that were once treated only in religion and myth.”
+These are not easy questions. **Cosmology brings us face to face with the deepest mysteries, questions that were once treated only in religion and myth.** ”

 >“The idea that God is an oversized white male with a flowing beard who sits in the sky and tallies the fall of every sparrow is ludicrous.
 But if by God one means the set of physical laws that govern the universe, then clearly there is such a God.
 This God is emotionally unsatisfying... it does not make much sense to pray to the law of gravity.”